 Ahantaman Senior High was about the same size as PHSG and had a majority of girl students although there were some boys when we first linked up with them.
 It is now an all-girls school with over 2,000 students and the current Head, Mrs Ocloo, says that there is a waiting list, partly down to the success of our partnership as it has raised aspirations.
 It is a boarding school but there are also day students.
 The students obviously have to pay for their boarding fees and their uniforms.

-We have generally focused our partnership through the Geography department, mostly because that is where I work but also because working the global dimension into lessons is so easy.
-We have also made strong on-going links with the curriculum on Citizenship, Science, Food Technology and Design Technology and Maths and have had some initial links through Music, ICT, Drama and English.
+We have generally focused our partnership through the Geography department, mostly because Mrs Pat Frean, who initially set up the link for PHSG, was a geography teacher but also because working the global dimension into lessons was so easy.
+We have also made strong on-going links with the curriculum on Citizenship, Science, Food Technology and Design Technology, Maths and Health and Well Being and have had some initial links through Music, ICT, Drama and English.
 We are also looking at developing curriculum materials for History on slavery.

-Our project themes so far have included; ecofootprints and life style comparisons; ethical trade and food miles; healthy eating; climate change and renewable energy; impact of the oil industry and mining; ecotourism and biodiversity.
+Our project themes so far have included; ecofootprints and life style comparisons; ethical trade and food miles; healthy eating; climate change and renewable energy; impact of the oil industry and mining; ecotourism and biodiversity: promoting a healthier lifestyle through sport.
 We have also run some side projects involving a kind of Young Enterprise approach where the Ahantaman students have had training and then have made textile products and jewellery which we have then sold at summer and Christmas fairs.
 We bank the proceeds for Ahantaman for them to use when they come to PHSG.
-They have cut a swathe through Tesco, buying cookery equipment, computer accessories etc.
+Looking to the future in 2019 we are hoping to work collaboratively on a theme of Visual Arts.

 In 2012 we had two members of Ahantaman staff stay with us at PHSG for a month to do some fact-finding and training.
 Mrs Otilia Akaba came to visit several educational establishments in the area as she is going to be running the new Skills Centre at Ahantaman when they have finished construction.
 Mr Seth Blankson, the school’s IT Manager, came to learn how to set up the servers for the new IT suites amongst other things.